sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: GetReal(pixel)

      Returns the value of the specified image pixel.
-If the image holds data of the 'COMPLEX' :ref:`data_type`, the method return the amplitude of the pixel content.
+If the image holds data of the 'COMPLEX' :ref:`data-type`, the method return the amplitude of the pixel content.

      :param arg2:
      :type  arg2: :class:`Point`